Posted on Leave a comment

 • Anyone drinking matcha daily

-• Those replacing coffee for anxiety or digestion
+• Those replacing coffee for a calmer routine

 When Culinary Matcha Is Totally Fine

-If you mostly use matcha in lattes, smoothies, or baking, culinary matcha is a practical and budget-friendly choice.
+If you mostly use matcha in lattes, smoothies, or baking, culinary matcha is often the more practical and budget-friendly choice.

 Frequently Asked Questions